fofr/sam-and-paul.com/source/_posts/pokhara-nepal.md

   - ultralight
   - trekking
 date: 2017-03-23
-pages: 4
+pages: 5
 page: 1
 ---

-We left Kathmandu on the 7:30am Greenline bus, on an arduous and bumpy trip across Nepal to Pokhara.
+We left [Kathmandu](/2017/03/kathmandu-nepal/) on the 7:30am Greenline bus, on an arduous and bumpy trip across Nepal to Pokhara.
 It took 2 hours to escape the sprawling urban mass that is modern day Kathmandu.
 Roads strained with traffic, great colourful trucks squeezed through narrow gaps, buses drove side by side, every hill a bottleneck.
 All stop for a cow in the road.
 We turned up the aircon and tried not to get travel sick.

+{% figure nepal-pokhara-greenline.jpg landscape %}
+Travelling on Greenline coaches to Pokhara
+{% endfigure %}

 It took 8h30 to cover 125 miles.
 Outside the city the roads became a sluggish procession of buses and trucks around the winding hilltops.
 No terrain in Nepal is easy.